chef/chef-client-docs/content/_index.md

   Chef InSpec will be fully supported by Chef in a modularized Chef Workstation toolkit.
 - Infra Client 19 and Test Kitchen Enterprise will utilize standard licensing for commercial, community, and trial customers.
 - Chef InSpec resource packs will be modularized to yield enhanced performance
-- The Chef Client Migration Tool will facilitate installation and upgrades from previous versions to Chef Infra 19, supporting side-by-side installations.
+- The Chef Infra Client migration tool will facilitate installation and upgrades from previous versions to Chef Infra 19, supporting side-by-side installations.

 Some significant changes that customers moving to Chef Infra Client 19 should be aware of include: